We both stand behind his office door in silence, waiting for him to let us in.

 She acts as if everything she’s ever owned, even the blue pen she is holding now, she’d had to pay money for, so she needs to make sure you run out of your own life credit as well.

-Even her spectacles look as if they want to kill you.
+Even her spectacles look like they want to kill you.

 You can tell her first language is Spanish only when she pronounces her home country’s name.
 She speaks in English like a supermarket self-service cashier machine, and it’s only when she articulates words such as therefore that you can see how hard she is working not to let you find out that she comes from a third-world state in South America.